Neptune Society Cremation Costs

 The cost of cremation at Neptune Society differs from location to location.
 We base cremation prices on:

 We are happy to provide concise cremation pricing information through our local offices.
-To get a cremation cost quote, please complete the Free Cost Quote form to the right.
+To get a cremation cost quote and a complimentary cremation planning guide, please complete the form to the right.
 Your local Neptune office will contact you.
 Alternatively, please choose our location nearest you and call the office today for a free, no obligation, specific cremation price quote.

 The average cost of cremation is a fraction of funeral and burial costs in any market, less than a quarter of the $10,000+ cost of an average funeral and burial.
 With cremation, there is no need to embalm or to purchase a cemetery plot, casket, burial vault, or gravestone.
 Many families choosing cremation forego a traditional funeral in place of a memorial service or family gathering.
 Another way to lower cremation cost is to preplan and prepay for cremation to lock in today’s price.